vserova/book/pages/ch_objmgr.md

     // Add default loaders to scope.
     scope.AddDefaults();

-By registering with <span class="nctnt ncbi-var">eDefault</span>, the LDS data loader will be added to the scope along with the default data loaders.
+By registering with `eDefault`, the LDS data loader will be added to the scope along with the default data loaders.

 ### Known gotchas